boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 Blech is a synchronous language.

 In a nutshell, the synchronous model of execution (MoC) allows to write threaded functions, which are compiled into an efficiently executable event-driven code, that is determinstic.
-For this purpose it incorporates the step-wise execution of typical realtime, reactive applications into the language.
+For this purpose, it incorporates the step-wise execution of typical realtime, reactive applications into the language.

 Blech allows to write subprograms, called *activities*, that execute in *steps*, as a sequence of actions which pause if a step is finished.
 A synchronous language regards the trigger events that initiate these steps as the *ticks* of a clock.
 The ticks can either be periodic, triggered by time, or aperiodic triggered by events.
-The synchronous model of computation (MoC) assumes, a minimum inter-arrival time between ticks, which defines the maximum execution time in order to complete a step.
+The synchronous model of computation (MoC) assumes a minimum inter-arrival time between ticks, which defines the maximum execution time in order to complete a step.
 With this assumption, which is very suitable for realtime-critical, reactive applications, the programming model can be abstracted to a perfect model, where every step, as a reaction to a tick is executed immediately and runs to completion, before the next tick arrives.

 A Blech activity is a sequential control flow of statements, that terminate a step by pausing at an *await* statement.